Text consolidated by Valsts valodas centrs (State

 Section 12, Paragraph one of this Law for 10 years from the year

-company or a licensed capital company in accordance with the
+company or licensed capital company for the last time in

 estimated wage costs concluded with a commercial company for 10